Xtigyro/puppet-docker-swarm-example/README.md

     # docker logs registrator

-This demonstrates the automatic registration of services into consul.
+This demonstrates the automatic registration of services into Consul.
 The following shows the registration and the subsequent DNS requests.

     # curl localhost:8500/v1/catalog/services